DCC-Lab/RayTracing/README.md

 You create an `ImagingPath` or a `LaserPath`, which you then populate with optical elements such as `Space`, `Lens` or `Aperture` or vendor lenses.
 You can then adjust the path properties (object height in `ImagingPath` for instance or inputBeam for `LaserPath`) and display in matplotlib.
 You can create a group of elements with `MatrixGroup` for instance a telescope, a retrofocus or any group of optical elements you would like to treat as a "group".
 The Thorlabs and Edmund optics lenses, for instance, are defined as `MatrixGroups`.

-This will show you a list of examples of things you can do:
+This will show you a list of examples of things you can do (more on that in the Examples section):

 ```shell
 python -m raytracing -l           # List examples